RealBugBear/Bugbear/README.md

 - Flutter 3 / Dart 3 application organised under `lib/features`, using Provider for dependency injection and state management.
 - Firebase Core, Authentication, and Firestore for backend services; configuration is generated via `firebase_options.dart` and platform-specific files created by `flutterfire configure`.
-- Hive (AES encrypted via `SecureStorageService`) for offline-first storage of training sessions, questionnaires, and calendar events.
+- Hive (AES encrypted via `SecureStorageService`) for offline-first storage of questionnaire progress and calendar events.
-- Modular services (`SessionRepository`, `ExerciseRepository`, `SyncService`, `CalendarService`, `GoldenDayService`, `ProfileService`) that keep UI widgets declarative and easy to test.
+- Modular services (`CalendarService`, `GoldenDayService`, `ProfileService`, and authentication helpers) that keep UI widgets declarative and easy to test.
 - Localisation scaffolding (`lib/l10n/*.arb`) prepared for English and German with the shared `appName` key.

 ## Getting Started